-The Protagoras is said to be an aporetic dialogue1 because of the perception that the philosophical problems which Socrates adduces are unresolved.
+The Protagoras is said to be an aporetic1 dialogue because of the perception that the philosophical problems which Socrates adduces are unresolved.
 The most prominent is the question whether or not ??et? is teachable.
 Initially, Socrates believes that it is not teachable.
 However, at the end of the dialogue, in his summary of it, Socrates' expressed view is the opposite.
 I propose a reading of the Protagoras that explains why Socrates contradicts himself.
 Here is an overview of the dialogue as I see it.
 Socrates' examination of Protagoras indicates that the sophist believes that ?d???a and s?f??s??? are compatible, despite his refusal to say so in public.
-And Protagoras' definition of ??d?e?a, at 351b1?2, that it is from nature and from the good nurture of it in the soul, is an apothegm, i.e. a wise saying.
+And Protagoras' definition of ??d?e?a, at 351b1?2, that it is derived from nature and from the good nurture (scil. of that nature) in souls, is an apothegm or wise saying.
 The sophist's autobiographical account at 316c et seq. reveals that he hires out as consigliere to political adventurers.
 At 318e, he opens the prospect of wielding supreme power in the city.
 However, so far as is known, Socrates' friend Hippocrates does not desire political power; rather, he wishes to be made wise, as he indicates at 310d.
 Lest it draw the young man to follow after its Pied Piper author, thus dissolving their friendship, the wise saying must disappear.
 Henceforth, Protagoras is forbidden to play an active role in the inquiry.
 Socrates argues, speciously, for the equivalence of pleasure and the Good, in support of an alternative definition of ??d?e?a.
 The sophist reluctantly accepts Socrates' definition in place of his own.
 By this unsaying of the wise saying as it were, the proximate reason for Hippocrates to associate with Protagoras disappears.
 Socrates leaves Kritias' house with the young man, their friendship preserved.

 1. The testing of Protagoras (309?335b)